gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 > 💡 Want to know more about 404 pages in Gatsby?
 Check out [the docs](/docs/add-404-page/).

-2. Let's create a new page component for our new " Contact" page at `src/pages/contact.js`, and have it link back to the homepage:
+2. Let's create a page component for our new " Contact" page at `src/pages/contact.js`, and have it link back to the homepage:

 ```jsx
 import React from "react"